Cammin/Cammin/README.md

 - 📫 I can be reached at `cameo221@gmail.com`, or on Discord at `Cammin#1689`.
 - 🌎 I am from Vancouver, British Columbia, Canada.
 - 📆 I'm 21.
+- ⚡ Fun fact: I can only appreciate music if it's appeared in a video game.
+Weird but true.

 Check out my games on [cammin.itch.io](https://cammin.itch.io/)